Lightning-AI/LitServe/README.md

 The OpenAI response includes usage information, which contains the number of tokens for the prompt, generated text, and total tokens for the given request.

-With LitServe this can be achieved using the `encode_response` method to yield usage information as follows:
+With LitServe, this can be achieved using the encode_response method to yield usage information as follows:

 ```python
 import litserve as ls